 Ivy Liang is a senior at Montgomery Blair High School.
 She is a veteran when it comes to math competitions, having qualified for AIME since 2016, and attended the annual MIT Math Prize for Girls since 2018.
 Aside from math, Ivy enjoys playing flute and making music in general, having won a variety of national and international competitions along her journey.

 Problem Writer Extraordinaire

-Sophia Weng is a senior at Montgomery Blair High School.
+Sophia Weng is a freshman at Harvard University.
 She is an avid puzzle solver who has competed in multiple local, regional, national, and international puzzle hunts.
 Sophia writes crossword puzzles for her school newspaper and dreams of one day publishing a crossword in the New York Times.
-She will be studying government and statistics at Harvard University this fall.
+She studies government and statistics.

 Leadership & Puzzle Team

-Adam is a senior at High School who enjoys writing puzzles, even if he’s a bit slow at solving them.
+Adam is a freshman at college who enjoys writing puzzles, even if he’s a bit slow at solving them.
 If all goes well, he will be studying Science at University in the fall.

-Shrikar Vasisht is a senior at Wootton High School.
+Shrikar Vasisht is a freshman at University of Maryland.
 He has been doing puzzle hunts since last year.
 Shrikar competes in many cybersecurity and programming competitions, and loves to do math.
-He will be studying Computer Science at the University of Maryland this fall.
+He studies computer science.

-Zain Majumder is a senior at Thomas S. Wootton High School.
-He has been doing competitive math and programming since middle school, and has been captain of his school's math team for two years.
+Zain Majumder is a freshman at University of Maryland.
+He has been doing competitive math and programming since middle school, and has been captain of his high school's math team for two years.
 He enjoys all types of puzzles, but he likes Nikoli-style logic puzzles in particular.
 He has been interested in puzzle hunts for about a year.
-He will be attending the University of Maryland in the fall to study Computer Science.
+He studies Computer Science.